Alessandro-Mosconi/Itch.io-mobile-app/DD.md

 - **Testing Phase**: Completion of all tests, bug fixing, and performance optimization.
 - **Deployment Phase**: App submission to app stores, marketing launch, and post-launch support.

-# 11. Conclusion
+# Conclusion

 The primary objectives of this app are to enhance the mobile experience for Itch.io users by providing a feature-rich, responsive, and intuitive application.
 The app aims to support game developers, gamers, and the Itch.io community by offering seamless navigation, real-time updates, and efficient content management (which were not present in orginial Itch.io website).

-## 11.2 Future Prospects
+## Future Prospects

 Looking ahead, the app has potential for future enhancements and scalability:

 - **User Feedback**: gathering user feedback to identify areas for improvement and new feature requests.
-- **Community Engagement**: Building a strong community around the app and leverage the already present itc.io community, encouraging user engagement and contributions.
+- **Community Engagement**: Building a strong community around the app and leveraging the already present itch.io community, encouraging user engagement and contributions.
 - **Feature Expansion**: Adding new features regarding the interaction between users.